- Page 1

 Now let me ask you; is that YOU?
 Is there no fear of God before your eyes?
 If not, you are wicked and not a Christian.
 A Christian has great fear of God before his eyes.
 He worships God and reverences Him.
 If you don’t, I suggest you change real fast.
 God has warned us what will happen to those who do not change.

 And that is what Romans is all about; Change!
 Chapter three and Chapter seven of Romans talk about our past.
-Talk about what we used to be like.
+They talk about what we used to be like.
 The rest of Romans, and especially chapters six and eight, talk about what we can be with Christ.

 If chapter three and chapter seven are what we are as Christians, I don’t want to be a Christian.
 Secondly, Paul would be a liar.
 Thirdly, he would be making a liar out of Christ.
 No. Paul is not doing any of those things.
 Paul is simply contrasting the old way with the new way of living.